MattBlack85/django-bproject/README.md

-We are done for now, if everything's ok and your project structure/content is the same of the part 1 branch of this tutorial you are ready for part 2!
+We are done for now, if everything's ok and your project structure/content is the same of the part 1 branch of this tutorial (except folder bin/ lib/ lib64/ and include/ because I'm not going to upload them to github) you are ready for part 2!